 In the meantime, Betsy had continued her upholstery business and did indeed make flags.
-She retired after half a century at the age of 76, leaving her home to live with her daughter Susanna near Abington.
+She retired after half a century at age 76, leaving her home to live with her daughter Susanna near Abington.
 By 1833 Betsy was completely blind and spent her final years at her daughter Jane’s home back in Philly.
 She died on January 30, 1836, at the age of 84.

 Years later, in 1870, her grandson William Canby presented a paper and affidavits from several family members to the Historical Society of Pennsylvania.
 In it, they related the story of her involvement with Washington and the flag, which appears to have originated with an Aunt 20 years after Betsy’s death.
 Canby used General Washington’s known journey to Philadelphia in the late Spring of 1776 as the date of the meeting.
 Eager for patriotic stories heading into the nation’s Centennial of 1876, the story was published in several national journals.
-In 1909, a book written by Canby’s brother and nephew called “The Evolution of the Flag” further stitched the legend of Betsy Ross into American History.
+In 1909, a book by Canby’s brother and nephew called “The Evolution of the Flag” further stitched the legend of Betsy Ross into American History.

-There are plenty who still say the story is true, pointing to the fact that Betsy made flags during the time in question for the Pennsylvania Navy.
+Plenty still say the story is true, pointing to the fact that Betsy made flags during the time in question for the Pennsylvania Navy.
 Still, detractors say there is no evidence that a congressional flag committee ever existed.
-No records show Congress addressing the flag issue until the resolution to adopt the stars and stripes in June of 1777.
+No records show Congress addressing the flag issue until the resolution to adopt the stars and stripes in June 1777.

-Although facts either way don’t have solid proof, some historians argue that credit may be due to New Jersey Representative Francis Hopkins, a signer to the Declaration of Independence and known for his skills in designing symbols.
-Hopkins had a hand in creating the Great Seal of the United States, Treasure Seal, American currency, and more.
+Although facts, either way, don’t have solid proof, some historians argue that credit may be due to New Jersey Representative Francis Hopkins, a signer of the Declaration of Independence and known for his skills in designing symbols.
+Hopkins had a hand in creating the Great Seal of the United States, the Treasure Seal, American currency, and more.